-In this work, we introduce two novel elasticity homogenization models for the multi-phase-field case based on the partial rank-one relaxation of the energy following the previous works for the dual-phase materials \cite{BorEngMoslSchStei:2015:ldf,MosShcMon:2014:anh,KieFurMos:2017:anc,Sar:2018:cra,Sar:2021:mti}.
-The models we introduce impose the kinematic compatibility and static equilibrium implicitly by the controlled energy relaxation along the rank-one connection which saves the complexity developed due to rotating the base twice and splitting the mechanical fields to the ones related to each jump condition if the jump conditions are fulfilled explicitly.
-In contrast to the previous multi-phase-field models, the model derived here enforces all the interfacial jump conditions of all locally-active pairs on their pairwise normals.
-For the first developed model, a new phase-field energy definition is made by linearly interpolating the pairwise phase-field energies resulting from interactions with the other locally-active phase-fields.
-This pairwise phase-field energy is assumed as a function of a pairwise phase-field deformation gradient accounts for the pairwise Hadamard jump condition (kinematic compatibility), and then the relaxation of the elastic energy defined on the pairwise interface with respect to the related pairwise deformation gradient jump vector satisfies the pairwise static equilibrium.
+In this work, we introduce a novel elasticity homogenization model for the multi-phase-field case based on the partial rank-one relaxation of the elastic energy following the previous works for the dual-phase materials \cite{BorEngMoslSchStei:2015:ldf,MosShcMon:2014:anh,KieFurMos:2017:anc,Sar:2018:cra,Sar:2021:mti}.
+The models we introduce implicitly impose kinematic compatibility and static through controlled energy relaxation along the rank-one connection.
+This saves the complexity that arises from to rotating the coordinate system twice and splitting the mechanical fields into components corresponding to each jump condition when the jump conditions are fulfilled explicitly.
+In contrast to the previous multi-phase-field models, the model derived here enforces all the interfacial jump conditions of all locally active pairs on their pairwise normals.
+A new phase-field energy definition is made by linearly interpolating the pairwise phase-field energies resulting from interactions with the other locally active phase-fields.
+This pairwise phase-field energy is assumed to be a function of a pairwise phase-field deformation gradient that accounts for the pairwise Hadamard jump condition (kinematic compatibility), and then the relaxation of the elastic energy defined on the pairwise interface with respect to the related pairwise jump vector satisfies the pairwise static equilibrium.
+This jump vector represents the projection of the deformation gradient difference onto the normal of the interface.
 In other words, the (bulk) effective energy is defined by the homogenization theory as the "volumetric" average of the active phase-field energies, and the phase-field energy is obtained by linearly interpolating the pairwise phase-field energies resulting from satisfying the pairwise jump conditions with the other active phase-fields.
-The model deals with junctions regions pairwise motivated by sharp interface literature \cite{Bha:2003:mom,BalJam:1992:pet,BalJam:1987:fpm,Bha:1993:cot,Bha:1992:sai,ZhaJamMue:2009:eba,KohMue:1992:bow,Mue:1999:vmf,JamHan:2000:mta,Dol:2004:vmf,BalCar:1999:ccf} since these regions raise due to the diffuse interface approximation and do not exist physically.
-For the second developed model, we introduce an alternative scheme where the pairwise jump conditions are satisfied as before but the phase-field energy is assumed as a function of the phase-field deformation field linearly interpolated from the pairwise phase-field deformation fields.
-But in both cases, the pairwise phase-field deformation fields satisfy the pairwise kinematic and static jump conditions by means of the rank-one relaxation of the elastic energy on the pairwise interfaces.
-All the numerical examples in this work were simulated using the OpenPhase software \citep{Ope:2018:Pha,MedShcDarGlaZenPouSpaSte:2011:oao}.
-OpenPhase software is a phase-field simulation library based on the multi-phase-field (MPF) model \citep{StePezNesSeePriSchRez:1996:apf,TiaNesDieSte:1998:tmf,StePez:1999:agf,NesBriGarHarStiBjo:2005:mas,Ste:2009:mas}.
+The model treats junction regions pairwise motivated by sharp interface literature \cite{Bha:2003:mom,BalJam:1992:pet,BalJam:1987:fpm,Bha:1993:cot,Bha:1992:sai,ZhaJamMue:2009:eba,KohMue:1992:bow,Mue:1999:vmf,JamHan:2000:mta,Dol:2004:vmf,BalCar:1999:ccf} since these regions arise due to the diffuse interface approximation and do not exist physically.